pltsc18/head-single-sensor-pipeline/README.md

 After having done the above listed operations, do the following:
 1. Run *main.m*
 2. Run *main.py*
 3. Upload processed folders to the "Output" folder.
-Choose the "Create a new branch for this commit and start a pull request" option.
+When uploading, choose the option "Create a new branch for this commit and start a pull request".
 Your file will be accepted by the project administrator.